Vietnam.vn - Nền tảng quảng bá Việt Nam

 Used as a cooking rack

 In ancient times, soldiers often had to march for days when going into battle.
-If they encountered a situation where they did not have cooking utensils or the fire brigade could not keep up, they could use their helmets as cooking pots.
+If they encountered a situation where they did not have cooking utensils or the fire brigade could not keep up, the soldiers could use their helmets as cooking pots.
 The pointed part of the helmet could be removed and used as a stand for that special pot.

 Thu Hien (Source: Sohu)